-From the second half of the 19th century until well around the 1950s England and especially London were associated with foggy, damp environments where nobody could see anything in the mist, except shadowy figures.
-This Ominous Fog and Mysterious Mist made it ideal for setting in which detectives are solving murder mysteries in near darkness.
+From the second half of the 19th century until well around the 1950s, England and especially London were associated with foggy, damp environments where nobody could see anything in the mist other than shadowy figures.
+This Ominous Fog and Mysterious Mist made it an ideal setting for detectives solving murder mysteries in near darkness.

 - Mobile Fighter G Gundam has an episode set in London, which just happens to fog up during former three-time Gundam Fight champion Gentle Chapman's fights.
 The fog is actually manufactured to conceal the fact that his wife is sending out dummy mobile suits to help him win, in violation of Article 5 of the Gundam Fight International Regulations that stipulates all Gundam Fight matches to be one-on-one.

 - Miyuki from Nurse Angel Ririka SOS thinks that London is like this in her imagine spots.

 - One Alola episode features a detective Show Within a Show seemingly set in the Galar region, complete with smog.

 - Taken to a ridiculous degree in Pokémon Journeys.
 You know an episode is set in Galar all because the weather is foggy.
 Everywhere.

 - Transformers: ★Headmasters depicts London as a wooded forestland where the locals ride around on horseback.
 Just to make this even worse, the series is meant to take place in 2011.

 - Transformers: Super-God Masterforce has a commercial airline flight coming in to land at a London airport, with the pilots commenting about how thick the fog gets.